Les Ventes-de-Bourse

 Les Ventes-de-Bourse (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune, in addition another two rivers, La Tanche and La Vézone also flow through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.